I have an award letter for $1,500 Work-Study award. Does this mean I will only earn $500/quarter?

 Are there any tips to finding a Work-Study job?

-Begin your job search early by using SCOTjobs.
+Begin your job search early by using UCR Handshake.
 Tailor your resume to the needs of a desired position.
 Before uploading it, bring your resume to the Career Center during Drop-in Hours: Monday-Thursday (10am-3pm) and Friday (10 am-12 pm).
 A counselor will offer suggestions to make it shine.
-Then conduct some practice interviews using our Mock Interview tool on SCOTLink.